OsamaAsender/Laravel-Dashboard/README.md

 This repository is primarily for educational purposes.
 If you'd like to contribute, feel free to submit a pull request or open an issue.

 ## 📬 Contact
-For any questions, reach out via GitHub or through my Orange Coding Academy network. 😊
+For any questions, reach out via GitHub. 😊